willurd/js-lisp/README.md

 ## Playing around at the REPL

+You can play around with the repl here: [http://williambowers.net/projects/js-lisp/examples/repl/][0].

 The REPL is located at /examples/repl/ (follow the steps under the section "How do I view the tests and html documentation?" to start a simple webserver at the root of the project), and works just like any other REPL.
-The console emulator is [jquery-console][0], with a few modifications of my own.
+The console emulator is a modified version of [jquery-console][1].

 Here are a few shots of the REPL in action: